EmoryCN2L/qMRI_AMP/README.md

 * Step 2) Open `MATLAB` and type the following commands into the console:
 ```
     >> addpath('./src')
-    >> qmri_amp	% this is the demo file, look inside for detail comments
+    >> qmri_amp_gpu	% this is the demo file, look inside for detail comments
 ```
 * Step 3) The recovered quantitative maps and VFA multi-echo images are saved in the MAT-file "rec_qmri.mat"